wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **Q:**&ensp;What is the place of <span data-tippy-content="Superconscious state, profound meditation, trance, rapturous absorption.
 A practice of <em>yoga</em> in which the seeker (<em>sadhaka</em>) becomes one with the object of his meditation (<em>sadhya</em>), thus attaining unqualified bliss. “<em>Samadhi</em> is a state in which you transcend the bounds of your body, mind and self-identity, and merge into an undifferentiated unity with all that is”.">samadhi</span>?

-**M:** Not making use of one’s consciousness is *samadhi*.
+**M:** Not makeïng use of one’s consciousness is *samadhi*.
 You just leave your mind alone.
 You want nothing, neither from your body nor from your mind.

 <script>
 export default {